mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 }
 ```

-> Note: that the struct's field names match the column tables of the table exactly.
+Note that the struct's field names match the column tables of the table exactly.
 In order to
 support property names that differ from the columns names, you can use the `@Column` macro.
 See the
 section below, <doc:DefiningYourSchema#Customizing-a-table>,  for more information on how to
 customize your data type.